Berenika14/Berenika14/README.md

 💜 Safety and trust

-🧩 Begginers mindset and curiosity
+🧩 Beginners mindset and curiosity

 🙌 Shared understanding and consensus